UCL-ARC/hpc-spack/spacksites/dev-notes/demo-site1.md

 spack compiler find --scope=site spack unload gcc@12.2.0
 ```
-tells spack that it can use gcc12 as one of its compilers - TODO integrate this step to the sps install-env first_compiler first_compiler.yaml command
+tells spack that it can use gcc12 as one of its compilers - DONE integrate this step to the sps install-env first_compiler first_compiler.yaml command

 # exploring it